 - White rot is less serious, and the rotted wood feels moist and spongy.

-- Soft rot is caused by both fungus and bacteria, and causes a condition called bacterial heart rot.
+- Soft rot is caused by both fungi and bacteria and causes a condition called bacterial heart rot.

 Bacterial heart rot progresses very slowly and causes the least structural harm in trees.
 Although they do cause decay in cellulose, hemicellulose, and lignin in affected trees, the decay does not spread quickly or far.